Comparison Guide

 Zoho CRM Cons

-• Needs setup work and a clear plan to use well.
+• Needs setup and planning to get full value

 When Zoho CRM Wins

-• You want a fast rollout with minimal setup.
+• You want a fast setup with minimal effort

 Recommendation